 For the budding drone racer in your family, the DR12 FPV Race Drone is a simple entry into the high speed sport.
 The FPV goggles require your smartphone as the display, and the camera on the drone will never snap printable images, but the concept is solid.
 Please don’t consider this an entry to our Best racing drones lists, it’s not really even a trainer, it’s just a fun teaser of the sport.

-Check out the DR1 FPV Race Drone for $40 on Amazon today.
+Check out the DR1 FPV Race Drone for $60 on Amazon today.
+(Watch for sales, commonly $40.)

 So many more!